 - Use language that is appropriate for children and not offensive or discriminatory

 - Respect children’s right to personal privacy

-Staff and volunteers working with children must not:
+Volunteers, employees, participants, donors and trustees working with children must not:

 - Allow concerns or allegations of abuse to go unreported